nasa/fprime/docs/UsersGuide/dev/cookiecutter.md

-If you have code that you would like to run immediately before or after the template files are stamped out, you can create post_gen_project.py and pre_gen_project.py files inside of a directory titled `hooks` within your cookiecutter directory.
+If you have code that you would like to run immediately before or after the template files are stamped out, you can create post_gen_project.py and pre_gen_project.py files inside of a directory titled `hooks` within your cookiecutter template directory.
 The pre_gen_project.py will run right before your files are generated and the post_gen_project.py will run immediatly after the files are generated.

 ### Other Cookiecutter features